appsmithorg/appsmith-docs/website/docs/reference/widgets/map-chart.md

 ```

-In this format, the `id` refers to the pre-defined label ID available on [Fusioncharts](https://www.fusioncharts.com/dev/maps/spec-sheets/world), and the `value` represents the corresponding value associated with that label.
+In this format, the `id` refers to the pre-defined label ID available on [Fusioncharts](https://www.fusioncharts.com/dev/maps/spec-sheets/world) under the section List of Entities, and the `value` represents the corresponding value associated with that label.
 If a label ID has no corresponding value, the map displays grey color, to signify the absence of data.

-Each **Map Type** has different configurations and options.
+Each **Map Type** has different configurations.
 To learn more about these charts and their specific configurations, you can refer to the official [FusionCharts documentation](https://www.fusioncharts.com/dev/map-guide/list-of-maps).

 Additionally, you can display dynamic data from queries or JS functions by binding the response to the **Chart data** property.
 For example, if you have a query named `fetchData`, you can bind its response using: